Nilzor/composer/README.md

 ### Fork additions

 This repo is a fork of [gojuno/commander](https://github.com/gojuno/commander).
-Additions I've made:
+Additions I (Nilzor) have made:

-- Added Windows support
+- Added Windows support by improving command line interfacing and folder name scheme
+- Added command line parameter `--device-aliases` (see below)

 ### Table of Contents